This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a procedure that opens arteries in your heart that have a buildup of plaque.
 Plaque is a mixture of fat and cholesterol.
 This procedure helps to increase blood flow to your heart.

 Intravascular stent placement

 is a procedure to place a stent in an artery of your heart that has plaque buildup.
-Plaque is a mixture of fat and cholesterol.
 A stent is a small mesh tube made of metal that helps keep your artery open.
 A stent may be placed during a coronary angioplasty.
 Your healthcare provider may place a bare metal stent or a drug-eluting stent (DES) in your artery.
-A DES is coated with medicine that is slowly released and helps prevent more plaque buildup in the area where the stent is placed.
+A DES is coated with medicine that is slowly released.
+The medicine helps prevent more plaque buildup in the area where the stent is placed.
 The stent remains in your artery for life.
 You may need more than one stent.

 Contact your healthcare provider if:

 - You have a fever or symptoms of the flu the day before, or the day of, your procedure.

 - You have questions or concerns about your condition or care.

 You may need blood tests and a stress test before your procedure.
 You may also need angiography.
 Angiography is a procedure to look at blood vessels in your body.
 Angiography can be used to look for narrowing, a blockage, or problems with your blood vessels.
 These tests may be done several days before, or the day of, your procedure.
 Talk to your healthcare provider about these or other tests you may need.

 What to tell your healthcare provider before your procedure:

 - Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Contrast liquid will be used during your procedure to help healthcare providers see your heart better.